-Graphs are constructed using a horizontal scale and a vertical scale.
+Graphs are constructed using a horizontal scale and a vertical scale, called axes.
 The horizontal scale is known as the x-axis, and the vertical scale is known as the y-axis.
 The values on the scale for the x-axis increase from left to right; and for the y-axis from bottom to top.

 To plot a point, read along the x-axis then up the y-axis.
 Point A on the graph is 2 along on the x-axis, and 8 up the y-axis.
 The location of the point, when given in terms of x and y, are the coordinates of the point, and are shown in brackets with the x-coordinate given first.
 The coordinate of point A is (2, 8).
 Similarly, point B has coordinates of (4, 7).